Lee Commission vote paves way for taller buildings and more visitors on Captiva

 Since 2002, the land use code has mandated South Seas Resort to adhere to the codes created especially for Captiva Island, which are different than codes in unincorporated parts of the mainland.

 Current code dictates buildings may only be two stories above base flood elevation.
-And density restrictions mandate that there be no more than three housing units per acre.
+Density restrictions mandate that there be no more than three housing units per acre.
 A single hotel room is considered a housing unit.

 “This is a really dynamic area and this part of the county cannot be treated the way the rest of the county is treated.
 Captiva is unique," said Kristie Anders.
 "This commission in years past has invested money through the Tourist Development Council to make Captiva a different destination than anyplace else.
 It has invested money in its community panel to retain its unique characteristics.
 And what you're about to vote on, throws all that out the window because you're asking to eliminate the code as it's written to protect the island the way it is today.
 And I object that the code be changed to the convenience of one business."